Aid workers question effectiveness of U.N. Syria aid

 "The U.N. is not alone.
 They should be part of the group.
 We're all equal," said the project manager of the NGO, which delivers some 30 trucks of food baskets and bread to Idlib and Aleppo each month.

-"Distribution is not just crossing the border and scattering aid like seeds," he said, also speaking on condition of anonymity to avoid antagonizing the United Nations.
+"Distribution is not just crossing the border and scattering aid like seeds," he said, also speaking on condition of anonymity to avoid antagonising the United Nations.

 The United Nations' Jordan-based regional Humanitarian Coordinator Nigel Fisher acknowledged the concerns.

 "Obviously this is a critical issue.
-People on all sides recognize there are problems with developing an information sharing program," he said, recognizing that the majority of cross-border assistance was being delivered by NGOs and saying that efforts to improve coordination were underway.
+People on all sides recognise there are problems with developing an information sharing programme," he said, recognising that the majority of cross-border assistance was being delivered by NGOs and saying that efforts to improve coordination were underway.

 "STEP IN THE RIGHT DIRECTION"